Le-foucheur/Typst-VarTable/tabvar.typ

 #let tabvar(
   /// variable is a content block which contains the table’s variable name (like $x$ or $t$) -> string
   variable: $ x $,
-  /// `label` is an array of 2 arguments that contains in first position the line’s label and in second position, if the line is a variation table or a sign table with this following keys : "Variation" and "Sign" \
+  /// `label` is an array which contain arrays of 2 arguments that contains in first position the line’s label and in second position, if the line is a variation table or a sign table with this following keys : "v" for variation and "s" for sign \
   /// *Example :* for a variation table of a function $f$, you should write : \
   /// ```typst
   /// init: (